Home / Resume / Healthcare / CNA Resume

 Focus on hands-on patient care skills, documentation systems, and safety protocols.

-Safety: Infection control, fall prevention, restraint-free care
+Safety: Infection control, fall prevention, mechanical lift (Hoyer / sit-to-stand)

 5. Work experience